encryptogroup/FLUENT/README.md

 - SPFE compiler (our work, `spfe/`): This is the main program which compiles C/C++ or Verilog to a SPFE file
 - UC compiler[2] (included in SPFE compiler, `spfe/uc/`): The UC compiler is the reference implementation to the corresponding paper, which is open-source.

-After the review process is finished, we will publish our code in a public GitHub repository.

 ## Instructions

 ### Step 1: Compiling circuits